 Because it looks just like yours.

-I don't need to get into them now, but it's all kinds of and we've had Romney's people that put together his health plan say it's identical to Obamacare.
+And we've had Romney's people that put together his health plan say it's identical to Obama.

-In fact, Romney care was the model for Obamacare.
+In fact, Romney Care was the model for Obamacare.

-Romney's only people saying so.
+Romney's one of people saying so.

-So that this bite has been discovered, and Snerdley caught it.
+So this bite has been discovered.

-He named two that he likes, and one of them is the mandate.
+The similarities in Obamacare and RomneyCare, he named two that he likes, and one of them is the mandate.

-He says here the similarities are that we have an incentive for people to become insured.
+He says here, the similarities are that we have an incentive for people to become insured.

 That's the mandate, and the incentive works.